 Paleo sites are underrepresented in the site file database.
-Considering the greater numbers of Paleo finds reported in the Knife River and Cannonball River SU, to the north and south, the earliest North Dakotans should have been regular users of the HRSU.
+Considering the greater numbers of Paleo finds reported in the Knife River (30), Little Missouri (41), Southern Missouri (15), and Garrison (21) study units, the earliest North Dakotans should have been regular users of the HRSU.

-The identification of late Paleo land surfaces in the Heart River drainage may be explored through the use of remote sensing techniques coupled with soil bore-hole data.
+The identification of late Paleo land surfaces in the Heart River drainage may be explored using remote sensing techniques coupled with soil bore-hole data.
 Studies along the South Sulphur River in northeastern Texas indicate that electrical resistivity survey can be used to delineate basin morphology and buried geomorphic features (Darwin et al. 1990:77).
 Can electrical soil resistivity survey or other remote sensing techniques be used to identify the Leonard paleosol in the Oahe Formation in the Heart River drainage?
+During testing and excavation projects soil samples should be collected for radiocarbon dating of soil humates to further identify the Leonard paleosol in the Oahe Formation in the Heart River drainage.

 All Paleo complexes specified in the statewide chronology should be represented in the HRSU.
 The base of a Goshen point (32SKX53) was found with several bone fragments and a piece of shell in stripped railroad right-of-way near the community of Richardton.
 Other cultural resources (32MO320, 32SK37, 32SK844, and 32SKX48) within the HRSU, temporally affiliated with the Plano period, are known from private collections.
-An effort should be made to work with artifact collectors to identify types of Paleo points that have been surface collected.
+An effort should be made to work with artifact collectors and county historical societies/museums to identify types of Paleo points that have been surface collected.